aasmal97/aasmal97/README.md

 </p>

 ## 📖 My story
 My story with technology began at age 5, when my parents bought our first family computer.
 Due to my youthful mischievousness, I would always find programs that would crack old games, for the sole purpose of beating my brother in them.
 As I grew up, my interest in technology merged with my desire to help and empower others.
-This lead to my use of Python in highschool, to perform image and data analysis on thousands of images and data points respectively.
-The results were used by researchers, to create innovative methods to treat atherosclerosis.
+This led to my use of Python in high school, to perform image and data analysis on thousands of images and data points respectively.
+The results were used by researchers to create innovative methods to treat atherosclerosis.

 Since then, I've had an incredible passion for building impactful projects.
-I especially enjoy those related to education, health, and technology, as I have a deep love for these industries, but as long as the project is challenging, I’m satisfied.
+I especially enjoy those related to education, health, and technology, as I have a deep love for these industries, but if the project is challenging, I’m satisfied.

-Currently, I have a strong foundation in frontend development, and have been increasing by backend knowledge over the years.
-I have worked extensively with a variety of CI/CD tools, databases, and testing libraries, but despite that, I continue being hungry for more.
+Currently, I have a strong foundation in front-end development, and have been increasing by backend knowledge over the years.
+I have worked extensively with a variety of CI/CD tools, databases, and testing libraries, but despite that, I continue to be hungry for more.

-However, despite my thirst for knowlegde, in the end, I'm only satisfied when I can be part of a team, creating and bringing value to and with others.
+However, despite my thirst for knowledge, in the end, I'm only satisfied when I can be part of a team, creating and bringing value to and with others.
 After all, the best achievements are best celebrated with others.

 ## 📈 Stats